Daniel J. Frey

 You cannot stop a fool from shooting their own foot off.

-However, the determination of those who want to ignore reality are committing a kind of social suicide.
+However, the determination of those who want to ignore reality is committing a kind of social suicide.

 They don't want to go alone.

-Their hatred of government, of laws, restrictions, of minorities, and women spur them over the cliff like lemmings.
+Their hatred of government, laws, restrictions, minorities, and women spurs them over the cliff like lemmings.

 The jaws of the virus feed at the bucket of the prejudiced.

-What makes America the worse at handling this global crisis?
+What makes America worse at handling this global crisis?

 Racism.